WordPress Plugin · v3.3.0 · Free + Pro

 Click Save.
 Visit the front-end and check the page source.
 Use the revision history to roll back at any time.

-The revision history panel and location-filtered audit log are embedded at the bottom of every Head Scripts and Footer Scripts page.
+The activity log panel is embedded at the bottom of every Head Scripts, Footer Scripts, and JS Files page, filtered by location.
 You can view any revision's content in a lightbox, restore it in one click, and see a full record of who changed what and when — all without leaving the settings page.

 Common use cases